Configuring Basic macOS Management in Workspace ONE UEM

 - Enter

-in the URL field, then press Enter. - Click Download Hub beneath macOS.
+https://getwsone.comin the URL field, then press Enter. - Select the version of the Workspace ONE UEM console that you use.
+Click Download Hub beneath macOS.
 The Workspace ONE Intelligent Hub begins to download and will save to the Downloads folder by default.

 - Launch the Intelligent Hub installer by clicking the Downloads folder in the dock (next to the Trash Bin).